cnizzardini/gov-info/README.md

 After running this code `$result` will be an instance of GuzzleHttp\Psr7\Response

+For additional usage examples, please look at `src/Console` and `src/Test`.

 ## Console

 There is a minimalist console application that *can* be used, but its not designed for production use.